Ptujec/LaunchBar/Ask-ChatGPT/README.md

 ## Miscellaneous

 - [ChipiChat](https://github.com/quinncomendant/ChipiChat.lbaction#chipichat-launchbarchatgpt) is a cool alternative LaunchBar action for ChatGPT.
-- Here is a [long list of interesting prompts](https://prompts.chat) that may serve as inspiration for both prompts and personas to use with this action.
-- [QLMarkdown](https://github.com/sbarex/QLMarkdown) is a great Quick Look plugin for Markdown files.
-- I really enjoyed [this episode of Changelog](https://changelog.fm/534#t=45:20) and especially [Simon's](https://github.com/simonw) take on LLMs.
 - Why the icon?
 [The answer is in this toot.](https://mastodon.social/@tess/110105460869464011)

 ## Download & Update